redstrate/Astra/README.md

 Details on where to find stable releases of Astra can be found on its [homepage](https://xiv.zone/astra).

-Distribution packaging is encouraged, so please send an [email through the mailing list](https://lists.sr.ht/~redstrate/public-inbox) for any concerns.

-## Support

-If you have an issue with Astra, please [email the mailing list](https://lists.sr.ht/~redstrate/public-inbox).

 ## Building

 Please refer to the [building document](BUILDING.md) for instructions on how to build Astra.

-## Contributing
+## Contributing & Support

+The best way you can help is by [monetarily supporting me](https://redstrate.com/fund/) or by submitting patches to help fix bugs or add functionality.
+Filing issues is appreciated, but I do this in my free time so please don't expect professional support.

-Please refer to the [contributing document](CONTRIBUTING.md) for everything you need to know to get started contributing to Novus.
+Please refer to the [contributing document](CONTRIBUTING.md) for everything you need to know to get started contributing to Astra.

 ## License